 The sale of cocoa is also regulated.
-Ordinance no. 2011-481 of 28 December 2011 lays down rules for the sale of cocoa, including standards for guality, weights and packaging measures, guality control and phytosanitary treatments.
+Ordinance no. 2011-481 of 28 December 2011 lays down rules for the sale of cocoa, including standards for quality, weights and packaging measures, quality control and phytosanitary treatments.
 The regulation lays down the conditions governing the profession of buyer and exporter of cocoa products, as well as the packaging of cocoa for export.

 Projects that imply the land clearing of more than 50 ha, the use of chemical products or aeral spraying on an area of more than 500 ha, the irrigation and drainage of an area of more than 50 ha, an agro-pastoral dam with reservoir area of more than 1 ha, or any rural land consolidation project.
-Projects located in or near risk zones or ecologically sensitive areas.
+Projects located in or near risk zones or ecologically sensitive areas Projects involving the physical or economic displacement of people sensitive areas.
 Projects involving the physical or economic displacement of people.

-95 For pesticide use or aerial spraying over an area of between 20 and 500 ha.
+77 For pesticide use or aerial spraying over an area of between 20 and 500 ha.